How to be productive in our jam-packed lives

 how to be productive

-Create a routine, so you can develop coding into a habit
+2. Create a routine to develop a good habit

-Making coding into a healthy habit is another great way for how to be productive while learning online.
-The Power of Habit by Charles Duhigg teaches us that habits can be made through a system of cues, routines and rewards.
+Making learning a healthy habit is another great way to be productive while learning online.
+The Power of Habit by Charles Duhigg teaches us that habits can be made through a system of cues, routines, and rewards.

 Think of this like training your dog.
 You give her the cue to sit, which activates her learned routine to sit, and then she gets a reward, which encourages her to remember that loop and perform it again.